hellerve/blog/wip/Working_on_my_Nutrition.md

 One of my goals for this year is improving my general fitness and health.
-I didn’t make it a new year’s resolution or anything like that; in fact I just followed my wive into the gym one day—the somewhat [scarily called “Urban Gladiators”](https://www.urbangladiators.de/)—, and got hooked immediately<sup><a href="#1">1</a></sup>.
+I didn’t make it a new year’s resolution or anything like that; in fact I just followed my wive into the gym one day—the somewhat [scarily named “Urban Gladiators”](https://www.urbangladiators.de/)—, and got hooked immediately<sup><a href="#1">1</a></sup>.
 If you’re in Berlin I encourage you to check this gym out<sup><a href="#2">2</a></sup>!